tharunShiv/tharunshiv-blog/src/content/pyyaml.md

 <h3 id='function'>Recap: What is a Function? </h3>

-A function is a block of code that can be called any number of times to get the functionality done and sometimes the result returned.
+A function is a block of code that can be called any number of times to get the functionlaity done and sometimes the result returned.

 <h3 id='how-it-works'> How does it Work? </h3>